Comet Chasing in May

 29P/Schwassmann-Wachmann has frequent outbursts, typically resulting in a brightening of 1 - 4.0 magnitudes.
 It varies in its distance from the Sun from 5.8 AU (at perihelion) to 6.3 AU (at aphelion), which is an unusually small variation for a comet, and remains quite far from the sun at all times.
 This means that it can be observed more or less continuously.
 See Mission 29P from the BAA for up to date information.

-C/2025 D1 (Groeller) is a new discovery (February 20).
+C/2025 D1 (Groeller) was disovered on February 20, 2025.
 It is an intrinsically bright (H 1.2 to 2.5) comet that is active at distances greater than 15 AU.
 It has a very distant perihelion of 14.1 AU.
 This comet will not be observable in amateur instruments except via imaging.

 C/2014 UN271 (Bernardinelli-Bernstein) is an interesting Oort cloud comet that was reported as a result of the Dark Energy Survey.
 Soon after it was made public, images showed a cometary coma.
 Discovery credit goes to Pedro Bernardinelli and Gary Bernstein.
 This is a remarkable comet that was at 29 AU in 2014, with a perihelion of 10.9 AU in 2031.
 Its orbit extends out to 40,000 AU!
 It was unusually bright for its distance.
 HST observations that isolate the nucleus estimate the diameter to be between 120 and 140 km, making this possibly the largest comet nucleus yet measured.
 Because of its distant perihelion, this comet is not expected to become bright enough to be visually observed except in large instruments, and not until the end of the decade, but it is likely going to be the subject of intense scientific scrutiny.